Few-shot Adaptation to Distribution Shifts By Mixing Source and Target Embeddings: Theoretical Analysis

-To provide an intuitive explanation for why intermediate $s$ is better than $s=0$ or $s=1$, we visualize the decomposition of the trained model weights $\vct{w}^*$ in Figure \ref{fig: visualization}.
-Specifically, we decompose $\vct{w}^*$ into two components: $\vct{w}^*_{s,c}$ and $\vct{w}^*_{noise}$.
-The former represents the component of $\vct{w}^*$ in the span of the spurious and core features, while the latter represents the component in the orthogonal complement which is the noise space.
-From Figure \ref{fig: visualization} we observe that as $s$ increases, the majority of examples in the two classes become less distinguishable along the spurious coordinate, resulting in the model aligning more with the core coordinate (top row).
-At the same time, the model also learns more noise (bottom row).
-Therefore, there is a trade-off between fitting noise and alleviating the spurious correlation when selecting $s$, which explains the U-shape of the minority-group test loss in Figure \ref{fig: theory_numerical}. \looseness=-1
+\textbf{Visualizing the trade-off between learning target information and preventing overfitting noise.} First, we visualize the decomposition of the weights \( \vct{w}^* \) of a linear model trained using \ours\ in Figure \ref{fig: visualization}.
+Specifically, we break down the weights into two components: \( \vct{w}^*_{s,c} \) and \( \vct{w}^*_{noise} \).
+The former is the component of \( \vct{w}^* \) in the span of the spurious and core features, while the latter is the component in the orthogonal complement, corresponding to noise.
+From Figure \ref{fig: visualization}, we observe that as \( s \) increases, the data distribution leans more towards the target distribution, leading the model to align more with the core coordinate (top row).
+However, simultaneously, the model also learns more noise (bottom row).
+Fig. \ref{subfig: s_1} shows that at \( s=1 \) (using only target data, i.e., DFR \cite{kirichenko2022last}), the model learns excessive noise.
+In contrast, Fig. \ref{subfig: s_0} shows that at \( s=0 \) (using only source data), the model learns predominantly from the spurious feature.
+As shown in Fig. \ref{subfig: s_0.4}, by setting an intermediate \( s \), we can strike a balance between learning target information and avoiding overfitting noise.